maegop/maegop/README.md

 - 👋 Hi, I’m @maegop
 - 👀 I’m interested in Software Development, Data Analytics, Machine Learning, and all related to technology and business.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently working in Web Development Projects.
 - 💞️ I’m looking to collaborate on Web development Projects.
 - 📫 How to reach me on LinkedIn: https://www.linkedin.com/in/mariogordon/